-Isatuximab is a human IgG kappa monoclonal antibody detectable on both serum protein electrophoresis (SPE) and immunofixation (IFE) assays used for the clinical monitoring of endogenous M-protein.
-This interference can impact the accuracy of the determination of complete response and disease progression in patients with IgG kappa myeloma protein.
+Isatuximab is an IgG kappa monoclonal antibody that could be detected on both serum protein electrophoresis (SPE) and immunofixation (IFE) assays used for the clinical monitoring of endogenous M-protein.
+This interference can impact the accuracy of the determination of complete response in some patients with IgG kappa myeloma protein.